 Plaintiffs in the recent lawsuit allege that CNN has engaged in both.
 First, they assert that statistics show CNN has discriminated in the hiring and promotion of African American workers and second, that supervisors and co-workers have made racially charged, derogatory comments to black employees.
 This lawsuit follows on the heels of a similar federal lawsuit filed against Fox News in New York.

-For more information, or if you believe that you have been subject to any form of race discrimination, for a private consultation, please contact the experienced Atlanta race discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, or if you believe that you have been subject to any form of race discrimination, for a private case evaluation, please contact the experienced Atlanta race discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.